dagdpz/rs-fMRI-afni-macaque/TB_scripts/README.md

 * Contains script which converts DICOM data into BIDS structure
 * Provides commands for user to insert names
-* Difference to TB_scripts_dm2bids: script suppose that you have two configuration files with two different sessions and folder in which this data is
+* Difference to TB_scripts_dm2bids: script supposes that you have two configuration files with two different sessions and folders in which this data is

 f) **TB_scripts_analysing_runall_withbreak**